Pairwise Sequential Randomization and Its Properties

-\begin{flushleft} {\sc By Yichen Qin, Yang Li, and Feifang Hu}\footnote{Yichen Qin is Assistant Professor, Department of Operations, Business Analytics and Information Systems, University of Cincinnati, Cincinnati, OH 45221 (E-mail: qinyn@ucmail.uc.edu).
-Yang Li is Associate Professor, School of Statistics and Center for Applied Statistics, Renmin University of China, Beijing, P.R.
-China, 100872 (E-mail: yang.li@ruc.edu.cn).
-Feifang Hu is Professor, Department of Statistics, George Washington University, Washington, DC 20052 (E-mail: feifang@gwu.edu).
-The research was partially supported by NSF Awards (DMS-1442192 and DMS-1612970) and the National Natural Science Foundation of China (No. 11371366 and No. 71301162).} \end{flushleft}
+\begin{flushleft} {\sc By Yichen Qin, Yang Li, Wei Ma, and Feifang Hu}\footnote{Yichen Qin is Assistant Professor of Business Analytics, University of Cincinnati.
+Yang Li is Associate Professor of Statistics, Renmin University of China.
+Wei Ma is Assistant Professor of Statistics, Renmin University of China.
+Feifang Hu (e-mail: feifang@gwu.edu) is Professor of Statistics, Department of Statistics, George Washington University, Washington, DC 20052.
+The research was partially supported by NSF Awards (DMS-1612970) and the National Natural Science Foundation of China (No. 11371366 and No. 71301162).} \end{flushleft}